How to use the Material Separation Photoshop Plugin

 SelectNormal resultExpanded result

-(Note: The area outlined in red represents the suspenders.)
+(Note: The area enclosed by the red line is the suspender.)

-With the following plugin options checked, we will proceed to actually perform the cutout.
+With the following plugin options checkboxes selected, we will actually cut it out of the image.

-2. Select the line and fill layers.
-(Selecting groups is also possible)
+2. Select the line and filled layers.
+(Group selection is also acceptable.)

-Specify Selection RangeSelect Layer (A = Line, B = Fill)
+Specify a selectionSelect layers (A = line, B = filled)

-Cutout ResultCreated Group (C = Cut Out, D = Fill)
+Cut out resultCreated groups (C = Cut Out, D = Color Fill)

 Tips